-In the Studios Architecture canon, these stories generally end the same way.
+canon, these stories generally end the same way.
 A calm voice pipes up and, in vaguely Southern cadences, respectfully tells the bigwig to get over himself.
-To everyone's amazement and relief, he does.
-Studios CEO Todd DeGarmo has, once again, ushered the elephant out of the room, and it's clear that his seemingly charmed career owes as much to his architectural talents, which are considerable, as to his winning combination of clarity and chutzpah.
+To everyone’s amazement and relief, he does.
+STUDIOS CEO Todd DeGarmo has, once again, ushered the elephant out of the room, and it’s clear that his seemingly charmed career owes as much to his architectural talents, which are considerable, as to his winning combination of clarity and chutzpah.

-He currently divides his time between the two, although he's just as likely to be jetting off to India, Dubayy, or Eastern Europe, where Studios is expanding.
-(That's in addition to San Francisco, Los Angeles, and Paris.)
-He's doubled the New York staff in the past five years as the firm has landed one prestigious gig and accolade after another.
-In 2007, the Bloomberg headquarters in New York won an AIA Institute Honor Award.
+He currently divides his time between the two, although he’s just as likely to be jetting off to Mumbai, London, or STUDIOS’ other offices in San Francisco, Los Angeles, and Paris.
+He’s grown the New York office to over 70 staff as the firm has landed one prestigious gig and accolade after another.

-Studios is known for being nonhierarchical, emphasizing collaboration, and demanding a high level of performance from each individual.
-“Todd made us that way,” COO Mark Palermo says.
-“He had the vision that this is how we could deliver the best commercial architecture.
+STUDIOS is known for being nonhierarchical, emphasizing collaboration, and demanding a high level of performance from each individual.
+“Todd made us that way,” Brian Tolman, Managing Principal of the New York office says.
+“He had the vision that this is how we could deliver the best design.
 Then he proceeded to sell that vision relentlessly, every day, in every little thing he did.
-He's the embodiment of the unifying principle that makes us one firm rather than a lot of separate practices that happen to share an accounting system.”
+He’s the embodiment of the unifying principle that makes us one firm rather than a lot of separate practices that happen to share an accounting system.”

-With neither boastfulness nor false modesty, DeGarmo describes himself as a “classic leader in that I'm fearless.”
+With neither boastfulness nor falsly modest, DeGarmo describes himself as a “classic leader in that I’m fearless.”
 Apparently, once you tune in to his frequency, you find yourself asking, “What would Todd do?”
 This delights him.